 For instance, if you are rear-ended at a stoplight one night, and one of your brake lights is out, you may be found 10% at fault for the accident.
 In this hypothetical situation, if you receive $10,000 in total compensation, you would only receive $9,000.
 Your personal injury attorney will help you determine the compensation amount you may be eligible to receive.

 According to CDC more than 32,000 people are killed and 2 million are injured each year from motor vehicle crashes.
-If you’ve been hurt in a car accident in Miami, there are a few important steps you can take to protect your rights and that may improve your chances of winning your case.
+If you’ve been injured in a wreck, there are a few important steps after your car accident you can take to protect your rights and that may improve your chances of winning your case.
 At Steinger, Greene & Feiner, it’s our goal to get you every dollar you truly deserve.